 Why Houston

-In the last year, the city ranked No. 2 nationally for growing tech markets during the pandemic and No. 19 in the Global Startup Ecosystem Report.
-While company headquarters numbers stayed the same — 21 Fortune 500 headquarters ranking us No. 3 in the U.S. — Houston is booming.
-So choosing this big city as a destination for furthering your education, expanding your career and enriching your lifestyle is a smart decision.
+Houston ranked No. 2 nationally for growing tech markets during the pandemic and No. 19 in the Global Startup Ecosystem Report.
+With 24 Fortune 500 headquarters, ranking us No. 3 in the U.S., and one of the largest concentrations of U.S. headquarter locations for companies around the world — Houston is booming.
+So choosing an MBA program in Houston, Texas is a smart decision, offering opportunities to expand your career and enrich your life.

 Houston is the most diverse American city.
 A perfect place to gain new perspectives on business, culture and of course cuisine.
 (We’re always in the top 10 foodie destinations in the U.S.) It’s also affordable, compared to other big cities.
 The cost of living is lower in Texas (where most things are bigger).
 Think groceries, gas, rent and also no income tax